Ikuze/jenkins-dynamic-inventory/README.md

 There are 2 mandatory groups in ansible, "all" and "ungrouped".
 Hence, please, we should NOT use tags with those names in jenkins if we want to use this plugin.
 It is a limitation that we just can't avoid, we should NEVER use those names as tags in our jenkins (if we are using this plugin), I repeat.

-Apart from the tags, we can create any extra groups using the 'costructed' interface.
+Apart from the tags, we can create any extra groups using the 'constructed' interface.
 For instance, as we can see in our jenkins-inventory-file example, we can create those groups:

 	# Group by launcher (windows/linux/command....)
     keyed_groups: